EverettReynolds/Programming-Languages/README.md

 # CSC330
 Programming Languages Class Fall 2021

-\nlCredits Go To Dr. Andrew Pounds for Code Snippets and Certain Methods Given to All Students in The Class
+Credit Goes To Dr. Andrew Pounds for Code Snippets and Certain Methods Given to All Students in The Class